kozlovb/SharedNFT/README.md

 ## Overview

-Let's consider a case where an NFT creator wishes to be able to get a commission from every sale of an NFT for a certain period of time.
+Let's consider a case where an NFT creator wishes to get a commission from every sale of an NFT for a certain period of time.
 This cannot be enforced by the current standard ERC721.
 Indeed, the "EIP-2981: NFT Royalty Standard" - a royalty extension of ERC721 has a method that might be called or not by a marketplace.
 Currently, main marketplaces are supporting these functions, but this is different from having a mandatory commission sent to an artist or a group of.
 One cannot exclude the appearance of "pirate" marketplaces ignoring this interface or over-the-counter sales.
-This might become a more important concern in the future, when NFT's would represent more assets than in present.

-This project aims to adresse this issue by developing a new NFT like interface and providing an example of its implemtation.
+This project aims to adresse this issue by developing a new NFT interface and providing an example of its implemtation.

 ## Architecture choice